telerik/xaml-docs/controls/radmenu/styles-and-templates/styling-and-appearance-styling-radmenuitem.md

 #### __Figure 1: RadMenuItems with red Background in the Fluent theme__
 ![RadMenuItems with red Background in the Fluent theme](images/RadMenuItem_Styling.png)

 >tip In __Figure 1__ you can observe that the clicked menu item has a different background.
-Inside the ControlTemplate of the RadMenuItem there are triggers/visual states, which set the Background when an item is clicked and that value takes precedence over the value from the implicit style.In order to change this behavior, you can [extract and modify the ControlTemplate]({%slug styling-apperance-editing-control-templates%}) of the RadMenuItem for the theme(s) that you are using.
+Inside the ControlTemplate of the RadMenuItem there are triggers/visual states, which set the Background when an item is clicked and that value takes precedence over the value from the implicit style.
+In order to change this behavior, you can [extract and modify the ControlTemplate]({%slug styling-apperance-editing-control-templates%}) of the RadMenuItem for the theme(s) that you are using.

 ## See Also